TFHRC-ABML/AutoFTIR/README.md

 ## Acknowledgement ##

-We sincerely thank Bethel La Plana and Steve Portillo for their efforts in preparing aged asphalt binder samples and conducting FTIR testing, Scott Parobeck and Frank Davis for handling asphalt mixtures and extractions, and Adrian Andriescu for their invaluable support throughout the project.
+We extend our sincere gratitude to Bethel La Plana and Steve Portillo for their contributions in preparing aged asphalt binder samples and performing FTIR testing; and to Scott Parobeck and Frank Davis for managing asphalt mixtures and extractions.

 ## Citation ##

-If you use our code or method in your work, please consider citing the following:
+If you use our code or method in your work, please cite the following:

 ```bibtex
 @misc{AbdollahiFTIRAnalysisTool2025,